christian-draeger/pact-example/README.md

 the traditional terms client and server are not always appropriate -- for example, when communication is achieved through message queues.

+#### Benefits in short
+* enable services to be deployed independently
+* enables teams to work independently from each other
+* enables verification of external endpoints - am i building what is wanted?

 ### Intro to Pact

 [Pact](https://docs.pact.io) is a consumer-driven contract testing tool.